 Grant Description:

-The proposed project will bring together a multidisciplinary team of professionals from two land-grant universities, one Cooperative Extension System, and four local education agencies to serve middle school youth, their teachers, their nonformal educators, and their families by transferring knowledge and technology to increase science, technology, engineering, and math literacy and civic engagement through formal and informal implementation of 4-H, peer-reviewed, research-based curricula.
+The proposed project will bring together a multidisciplinary team of professionals from two land-grant universities, one Cooperative Extension System, and four local education agencies to serve middle school youth, their teachers, nonformal educators, and families by transferring knowledge and technology to increase STEM literacy and civic engagement through formal and informal implementation of peer-reviewed, research-based 4-H curricula.

 Contact(s):